ripfreeworld/ModuleTracking/Instruction.md

     Then check your PostgreSQL information by typing:
     <pre>$ dpkg --status postgresql</pre>

+2. Manually start and stop Postgres:<br>
-2. The postgresql service is started automatically upon startup.
+    The postgresql service is started automatically upon startup.
 But you could also do the following:
     <pre>
     $ sudo service postgresql stop     // Stop the service